chemcuration/chemcuration2020/docs/index.md

 ## Date and Venue

-ChemCuration 2020 will take place later this year.
+ChemCuration 2020 will take place on Wednesday December 16 2020.
 The venue is Twitter&nbsp;[1].

 ## More soon